 Each area must deliver – or face politically sensitive intervention

-In the 2015 Productivity Plan the Government introduced a delivery test, with the idea being that councils must deliver sufficient homes to meet their local housing need.
+In the 2015 Spending Review the Government introduced a delivery test, with the idea being that councils must deliver sufficient homes to meet their local housing need.
 We think this concept of the delivery test is crucial.
 An effective delivery test must form the core of any reform to the system.

 The National Planning Policy Framework and Guidance must ensure that the delivery test is firm and robust.
 The current system allows areas without a sufficient land supply to face greater levels of speculative development, where developers can force through proposals using the planning system.
 But this is not ideal – it does not make up the shortfall in housing supply, and it allows poor development in terms of quality and infrastructure to be pushed onto local communities.
 Councils and central government simply blame each other – and those who suffer are those who need homes and local people.